yasoob/soundcloud-dl/README.md

 Python script by M.Yasoob Khalid <yasoob.khld@gmail.com>

+This project hasn't been tested in a while so use it at your own risk.

 ### TODO:

 * Add a nice GUI with PyQt, PySide or wxPython.
 If you want to contribute then I think this is the best thing to contribute.
 * Use argparse module for getting the input
 * Do some code refractory so that it uses the best practices.